 On the written portion of the California Bar Exam (essays and performance tests), there is 1,000 possible raw points, including 100 points for each essay (600 essay points total) and 200 points for each performance test (400 performance test points total).
 To obtain the raw written score, each essay and performance test is assigned a raw score in 5-point increments on a scale of 40 to 100.
 The raw written score is then translated to a 2,000 point scale.
 Likewise, the raw MBE score is scaled to a 2,000-point scale.
 An applicant's total score is the scaled MBE score (on the 2,000 point scale) multiplied by .35 plus the scaled written score (on the 2,000 point scale) multiplied by .65.
 This scaling process results in the written portion being weighted at 65% and the MBE weighted at 35%.
 A total of 1,440 points (72% scaled average) is necessary to pass the California Bar Examination.

 Recent "All Takers" pass rates on the California bar exam include the following: July 2012, 55.3%; February 2012, 42.5%; and, July 2011, 53.9%.
 Complete California Bar Examination statistics are available from the California Bar.

-Preparing for the July 2013 California Bar Exam?
+Preparing for the February 2015 or July 2015 California Bar Exam?
 We Can Help You Pass:

-- Plan your California bar exam review with our FREE July 2013 California Bar Exam Calendar Solution.
+- Plan your California bar exam review with our FREE February 2015 or July 2015 California Bar Exam Calendar Solution.

 - Sign-Up for our FREE California bar exam newsletter--receive study tips and essay advice.

-- Learn to write passing essays on the California bar exam essays with our July 2013 California Bar Exam Essay Solution Workshop [coming soon].
+- Learn to write passing essays on the California bar exam essays with our 2015 California Bar Exam Essay Solution Workshop.

 - If you would like to learn how to write passing essays and performance tests on the California bar exam via an intensive, 1-on-1 program, then consider our Ultimate or Paced programs.
 You can begin either program immediately.